appshore/contacts/README.md

 This is a half baked React/GraphQL/Node web app.
 More to come in the next days.

+## Features implemented

+- List Contacts
+- Delete Contact
+- Use material-ui for components
+- Connect to the graphql endpoint http://localhost:3001 by using create-react-app proxy feature
+- Use the graphql endpoint to get/create/update/delete

 ## Features to implement

-- List Contacts
 - View Contact
 - Add Contact
-- Delete Contact
 - Edit Contact
 - Clean routing i.e '/contact/:id'
-- Use material-ui for components

 ### Bonuses

 - Use [xstate](https://xstate.js.org/docs) to manage app state.
-- Connect to the graphql endpoint http://localhost:3001 by using create-react-app proxy feature
-- Use the graphql endpoint to get/create/update/delete

 ### Contact